Diabetic retinopathy (kinonga karu nā te matehuka) is damage to the retina, a structure at the back of your eye, which is caused by diabetes.

 - Do not smoke – this causes strokes, heart attacks and poor circulation in the legs which may result in amputation.
 See also quitting smoking

 Regular eye examinations for retinopathy

+If there are any signs of eye disease, the eye team will explain what further tests, treatment and follow up is needed.
+You may also need eye checks more often than every 2 years.
 Do not wait until you have any eye symptoms or vision problems.
 This can be too late.

 Benefits of regular eye examinations include: